leulyk/alx-low_level_programming/0x0A-argc_argv/README.md

-This folder contains solutions for projects on command line arguments.
+# This project is for learning how to manipulate command line arguments in C.